Sh1n0e/University_Notes/Year 3/Winter/NET3011-Advanced Network Switching/Module 9/Module9.md

 Three steps to complete the setup:
 1. enable 802.1X globally
-2. configure an autehntication list
+2. configure an authentication list
 3. Apply to an access layer 2 port

 ### EAP Authentication Methods Comparison